- We strive to provide complete care for our patients. Learn more about all the services we provide.

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-This is a program designed solely to provide needed surgical or dental care for pets who may otherwise be unable to receive it due to financial reasons.
-We wish to use our helping hands to allow people to take care of their furry friends.
+This is a program initially designed and begun in late 2014 to provide needed surgical or dental care for pets who may otherwise be unable to receive it due to financial reasons.
+We wanted to use our helping hands to allow people to take care of their furry friends.
+We were so gratified with the results of the program and the many pets and their owners that we have helped, that we have decided to completely devote our practice to this.

 Since these fees are considerably less than what is generally charged in veterinary hospitals, we will not provide any other routine, preventative health care or non-surgical/dental procedures such as vaccinations, or elective surgeries such as neuters, spays, etc. If another veterinarian has referred you to us, you will be sent back to them for any needed follow-up care, unless any immediate, post-operative complications arise.
 In this unlikely event, we will treat the same at no additional charge.
 Our goal is not to "steal" clients from other veterinary practices, but to provide care to patients that would otherwise receive no care or be euthanized due to financial reasons.
 Again, routine, elective procedures such as spays, neuters, and declaws will not be provided under this program.
 If a procedure is done to treat neoplasia (cancer) or if neoplasia is suspected, a biopsy will be submitted to the laboratory to confirm the diagnosis and to evaluate completeness of excision.
 This will be an additional cost of $135.